IHTSDO/snomed-publish/lib/manifest/README.md

 ###Creates

-- an instance of a [Manifest](/lib/manifest/src/main/java/com/ihtsdo/snomed/client/manifest/model/Manifest.java) class, which is a wrapper for a [ManifestFolder](/lib/manifest/src/main/java/com/ihtsdo/snomed/client/manifest/model/ManifestFolder.java).
-A ManifestFolder may contain one or more [ManifestFile](/lib/manifest/src/main/java/com/ihtsdo/snomed/client/manifest/model/ManifestFile.java)s, or other ManifestFolders.
+- an instance of a [Manifest](/lib/manifest/src/main/java/com/ihtsdo/snomed/service/manifest/model/Manifest.java) class, which is a wrapper for a [ManifestFolder](/lib/manifest/src/main/java/com/ihtsdo/snomed/service/manifest/model/ManifestFolder.java).
+A ManifestFolder may contain one or more [ManifestFiles](/lib/manifest/src/main/java/com/ihtsdo/snomed/client/manifest/model/ManifestFile.java), or other ManifestFolders again.
-- For each file, the manifest will contain its file size, mimetype (see above for mapping), and java File mappings.
+- For each file, the manifest will contain its file size, mimetype (see above for mapping), and java.io.File mappings.
-- We use the mimetypes (see above) to determine which files we want to parse further, for refset identifiers.
+- We use the mimetypes (see above) to determine which files we want to parse further, looking for refset identifiers.
 For the mimetype rules for this, see [MimetypeProperties.java](/lib/manifest/src/main/java/com/ihtsdo/snomed/service/manifest/model/MimetypeProperties.java).
 -- We parse Content, Crossmap, Metadata, Language, and Ordertype files.
 See link above for more details.
 - For each Refset file found
 -- the Refset Component identifier from Snomed is returned, along with its fullySpecifiedName